daccred/crash-gui/README.md

-# scratch-gui
+# scalez-gui

-Scratch GUI is a set of React components that comprise the interface for creating and running Scratch 3.0 projects
+Scale GUI is a set of React components that comprise the interface for creating and running Scale 3.0 projects

 To open the current build in your browser on Github Pages: